 Communication Sciences & Disorders Undergraduate Courses

-CD 2501 Ethnography of Communication – 3 credits
+CD 2501 Culture and Diversity in CSD – 3 credits

 This course will examine language learning and communication within the context of a variety of cultures.
 Topics will include basic concepts and foundational knowledge for interacting and working with individuals from culturally and linguistically diverse populations.
 Prerequisite: CD2525.